fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 Both of the following statements are true:

+- Images include all of the code, dependencies and instructions on how to run the application
 - Containers package software into standardized units
-- Images include all of the code, dependencies and instructions on how to run the application

-It is no wonder they are easily confused.
+It is no wonder they are easily mixed up.

 To help with the confusion, most everyone uses the word container to describe both.
 But you can never actually build a container or download one since containers only exist during runtime.
 Images, on the other hand, are **immutable** files.
 As a result of the immutability, you can not edit them after you create them.
 However, you can use existing images to create a new image by adding new layers on top of the existing ones.